 The day starts with wreath laying at different graveyards and statues throughout the city.
 Karl Johans gate is the location for the children's parade, before attention turns to a traditional concert in the grounds of Akershus Fortress.

-Having lived in Trondheim since 2013, I've seen my fair share of 17th of Mays!
-In Trondheim, the children's (9.45am), people's (1pm) and russ (4pm) parades are separate events held throughout the day.
+Having lived in Trondheim since 2013, I've seen my fair share of Constitution days.
+In Trondheim, the children's (9.45am), people's (1pm) and russ (3.30pm) parades are separate events held throughout the day.

 Passengers on the Norwegian coastal ferry that docks in Trondheim during the morning also get a chance to join in the fun.
-From 9am, they get a chance to join a small parade of their own through the city, before returning to their ship.
+A local brass band will perform on the quayside.

 For a better idea of what to expect in Trondheim, take a look at this 17 May live blog I published in 2019.
 It contains photos and videos from more than 12 hours of fun and games.